Last Updated on April 25, 2023 by Rod Olivares

 Large Solar Generators (1,000-10,000W)

-Larger solar generators are going to be ideal for powering homes on a larger scale as they are usually able to power larger appliances for extended periods of time.
+Larger solar generators are going to be ideal for powering homes on a larger scale as they can usually power larger appliances for extended periods of time.

 There are many residential and commercial options available in this power range.

-With the ECO LLC 1800W Home Grid (click to read reviews on Amazon), we enter in real off-grid power solutions.
+With the ECO LLC 1800W Home Grid (click to read reviews on Amazon), we enter into real off-grid power solutions.

-This solar generator kit will be able to completely power a simple house, or significantly reduce your electric bills.
+This solar generator kit will be able to completely power a simple house, or at least significantly reduce your electric bills.